pbulteel/linux-tips-tricks/packagemanagement.md

 apt-get upgrade                                             # to upgrade the packages on the system apt upgrade                                                 # to upgrade the packages on the system
 ```

+## Others

+There are other distributions, like Arch (and derivatives) which use AUR and Pacman, Gentoo uses portage, and then there's pkg in Alpine (which is used in docker containers), etc...
+Just too many.
+I've only included RH/SUSE/Debian as these are the most used distributions in commercial and production settings.